sign-language-processing/sign-language-processing.github.io/src/index.md

 @saunders2020everybody expands on the progressive transformer model using a Mixture Density Network (MDN) [@bishop1994mixture] to model the variation found in sign language.
 While this model underperforms on the validation set, compared to previous work, it outperforms on the test set.

+@pose:zelinka2020neural present a similar autoregressive decoder approach, with added dynamic-time-warping (DTW) and soft attention.
+They test their approach on Czech Sign Language weather data extracted from the news, which is not manually annotated, or aligned to the spoken language captions, and show their DTW is advantageous for this kind of task.

+@xiao2020skeleton close the loop by proposing a text-to-pose-to-text model, for the case of isolated sign language recognition.
+They first train a classifier to take a sequence of poses encoded by a BiLSTM and classify the relevant sign, then, propose a production system to take a single sign and sample a constant length sequence of 50 poses from a Gaussian Mixture Model.
+These components are combined such that given a sign class $y$, a pose sequence is generated, then classified back into a sign class $ŷ$, and the loss is applied between $y$ and $ŷ$, and not directly on the generated pose sequence.
+They evaluate their approach on the CSL dataset [@dataset:huang2018video] and show that their generated pose sequences almost reach the same classification performance as the real sequences.

 ---